Texas QB Arch Manning available to play against No. 9 Vanderbilt after clearing concussion protocol

-Texas QB Arch Manning available to play against No. 9 Vanderbilt after clearing concussion protocol Texas quarterback Arch Manning, left, scrambles out of the pocket against Mississippi State linebacker Derion Gullette, front right, during the first half of an NCAA college football game in Starkville, Miss., Saturday, Oct.
-25, 2025.
-(AP Photo/James Pugh) (James Pugh, Copyright 2025 The Associated Press.
+Texas QB Arch Manning available to play against No. 9 Vanderbilt after clearing concussion protocol Texas quarterback Arch Manning (16) warms up before an NCAA college football game against UTEP in Austin, Texas, Saturday, Sept.
+13, 2025.
+(AP Photo/Eric Gay) (Eric Gay, Copyright 2025 The Associated Press.
 All rights reserved) AUSTIN, Texas – Texas quarterback Arch Manning is available to play for the No. 20 Longhorns on Saturday against No. 9 Vanderbilt after clearing concussion protocol.

 Manning was not listed on Texas’ injury report filed Friday night with the Southeastern Conference.
 Manning had been listed as questionable on Wednesday, but coach Steve Sarkisian also said his quarterback was practicing and making “good progress” during the week.